CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 .. note::

-   Next, we will be indicating links in github with the diffs between the tags, this as an aid to check the progressive changes that will be made in the code.
+   We will be indicating links in github with the diffs between the tags, this as an aid to check the progressive changes that will be made in the code.

-The first version that we are going to reach after the first editions will be called ``HELLO WORLD``.
+The first version we are going to have after the first editions will be called ``HELLO WORLD``.

 `INITIAL -> HELLO WORLD widgets.py diff`_